ezulo/dotfiles/theme/.skeleton/README.md

 undefined behavior.

 #### `fastfetch/`
-Similarly to `wallpapers, this is an image repository, but for `fastfetch` logos.
+Similarly to `wallpapers`, this is an image repository, but for `fastfetch` logos.
 Drop any `fastfetch` images you want to use in lieu of a system logo here.
 They will be selected at random and displayed in `kitty`.